theryankennedy/twilio-call-tracking/README.md

  -u '$TWILIO_API_KEY:$TWILIO_API_SECRET'
  ```

+also for sync you need to npm install in the twilio-node directory

 This application demonstrates how to use Twilio track calls and measure
 the effectiveness of marketing campaigns.
 A tutorial walkthrough exists [here](https://www.twilio.com/docs/tutorials/walkthrough/call-tracking/node/express) to help with setting this up.